Salt Spring Island: Busing

 Local bus transit on the island is provided by BC Transit.

+Ferrying

 BC Ferries operates three routes to Salt Spring: between Tsawwassen (on the BC mainland) and Long Harbour (on the east side of Salt Spring), between Swartz Bay (at the north end of Vancouver Island's Saanich Peninsula) and Fulford Harbour (at the south end of Salt Spring using the MV Skeena Queen), and between Crofton (on the east side of Vancouver Island) and Vesuvius (on the west side of Salt Spring).

+Flying

 Salt Spring Air, Seair Seaplanes and Harbour Air Seaplanes operate floatplane services from Ganges Water Aerodrome to Vancouver Harbour Water Airport and Vancouver International Water Airport.
 Kenmore Air operates between Ganges and Lake Union, Seattle, United States.